akeneo/pim-community-dev/UPGRADE-1.5.md

 Old export writer classes and services are still in BaseConnectorBundle and are marked as deprecated.

 The strategy is to be able to depreciate entirely the BaseConnectorBundle once we'll have re-worked remaining export parts (mainly reader and processor).

+TODO:
+ - re-work legacy readers and processors pieces in Connector component
+ - depreciate legacy readers and processors pieces in BaseConnector bundle

 ## Catalog Bundle & Component [WIP]